ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.01/+article.md

 ![Demon Slayer Mugen Train](https://image.tmdb.org/t/p/w1280/xoqr4dMbRJnzuhsWDF3XNHQwJ9x.jpg "[Demon Slayer: Infinity Train](/reviews/movie/kimetsu-no-yaiba-movie-mugen-ressha-hen) via [TMDB](https://www.themoviedb.org/movie/635302)")

 This is a given.
 You know it's coming.
 The highlight of January 2021.
 A great way to start the year is to definitely watch this!
 It's popularity is on-par with Spirited Away and Your Name.
-If you haven't watched the first season, I highly recommend you do so.
-If you have, the what are you waiting for.

-\*Note that you can't really see this without watching the first season of Demon Slayer since this movie is a direct continuation of the first season.
+I think this can be watched even if you haven't seen the show, but it would be better if you did.

 ### more